spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/howto-create-personalized-prices.md

 ## 1. Extend the Customer module

 The `spy_customer` table should be extended on the project side to include the group ID.
-You can read more on how to extend the database schema in [Extending the database schema](/docs/scos/dev/back-end-development/data-manipulation/data-ingestion/structural-preparations/extending-the-database-schema.html) article.
+You can read more on how to extend the database schema in [Extending the database schema](/docs/scos/dev/back-end-development/data-manipulation/data-ingestion/structural-preparations/extending-the-database-schema.html) document.

 The `spy_customer` table should be extended on the project side to include the group ID.
 You can read more here on how to extend the database schema.